A Firestone all season tire in a Firestone shop.

 When do I need a new tire?

 The most reliable way to repair a tire is the combined patch-plug method.
-A tire can be patched twice if the holes are at least 16 inches away from each other, the puncture itself is repairable and if it falls in a repairable area of the tread.
-If the tire is damaged in multiple places too close or needs to be repaired a third time, it’s time to replace the tire.
+A tire can be repaired twice if the holes are at least 16 inches away from each other, the puncture itself is repairable, and if it falls in a repairable area of the tread.
+If the tire is damaged in multiple places too close together or needs to be repaired a third time, it’s time to replace the tire.

 How do I choose the right tires for my vehicle?

 Choosing the right tires for your vehicle starts with the type of vehicle you drive.
-Next, you’ll want to narrow it down to the type of tire: all-season, winter, performance, summer, all-terrain, touring, mud-terrain, spare tires.
+Next, you’ll want to narrow it down to the type of tire that matches your driving style and local conditions: all-season, winter, performance, summer, all-terrain, touring, mud-terrain, spare tires.
 Once you’ve narrowed that down, you’ll need to know what size your vehicle needs.
 You can find that number in the driver side door jamb or manufacturer recommendations in your owner’s manual.

 How many miles should tires last?